ITfoxtec/FoxIDs/docs/auth-method-saml-2.0.md

 #### OpenID Connect application

 OpenID Connect does not support IdP-Initiated Login.
-Therefor, the IdP-Initiated Login is revived in the authentication method and forwarded to the OpenID Connect application by calling the application's redirect URL `app_redirect` which should start the login flow.
+Therefor, the IdP-Initiated Login is verified in the authentication method and forwarded to the OpenID Connect application by calling the application's redirect URL `app_redirect` which should start the login flow.
 You need a page in the OpenID Connect application that requires the user to be authenticated and therefore starts the login flow when called.
 The OpenID Connect application can make a general login request with an `*`, FoxIDs know where to route the login request.